 The Many Dimensions of Poverty

-To fully understand the impact of these challenges on poverty, we need first to understand what poverty is.
+To fully understand the impact of these challenges creating the poverty tsunami, we need first to understand what poverty is.
 At one level, of course, poverty is a lack of enough resources to afford basic needs, such as food, water and shelter - in absolute terms or relative to others in society.
 Extreme poverty is defined by the World Bank (in absolute terms) as people living below the International Poverty Line of $1.90 per day, with those living on $1.90 to $3.10 defined as the “moderate poor”.
 Relative poverty is typically seen as less than 50-60% of a country’s median income.

 However, in practice, poverty has many dimensions.
 When asked, poor people describe poverty as more than simply not having enough money.
 The Global Multidimensional Poverty Index (MPI) includes health (nutrition and child mortality), education (years of schooling, school attendance) and standard of living (type of cooking fuel, as well as access to sanitation, drinking water, electricity and housing).
 The 2021 MPI found that across 5.9 billion people living in 109 countries studied, 1.3 billion - one in five - live in multidimensional poverty.